Declan O'Rourke: Mag Pai Zai to Arrivals

 O’Rourke released his fourth studio album Gold Bars in the Sun in late 2015.
 The album was the artist's first Vinyl release.
 Gold Bars in the Sun was largely composed of songs featured in the Howlin’ Lowly Moons project, and included ‘Lets Make Big Love’ a duet with John Prine.

 In October 2016 O'Rourke released, In Full Colour, the culmination of his previous work spanning a dozen sold-out concerts over 10 years, performing with the accompaniment of a full Orchestra.
 The fifth studio album consists of 16 tracks, all backed by the RTE Concert Orchestra.
 It reflects the evolution, and journey his songs have taken as a result of these highly energised, sold-out concerts, and includes re-imagined, re-recorded, versions of some of the artist's most popular material, along with brand new songs including the acclaimed ‘Children of 16’.
 The record, released on the ‘Maiesta Music’ record label, and distributed by Warners, reached the highest chart position yet for O’Rourke in the Irish charts, climbing as high as number 3.

 In October 2017, a song cycle 15 years in the making was released, chronicling stories of the great Irish famine.
 A culmination of 25 books on the history of Irish workhouses and one of Ireland's darkest histories, Chronicles of the Great Irish Famine featured some of the best musicians the Irish traditional music world has to offer.
 Mick McGoldrick, Dermot Byrne, Floriane Blancke, Jack Maher, Chris Herzberger, Catriona Frost, Rob Calder and John Sheahan all feature on the album.

+Acting

+In 2026, the Australian-produced film Almost With You, with O’Rourke in the lead and composing much of the soundtrack, was shown at the Galway Film Fleadh.